Sualkuchi

 Sualkuchi (Pron: ˈsʊɑ:lˌkʊʧɪ, [xualkusi]) is a census town in Kamrup district in the Indian state of Assam.
 It is situated on the north bank of the river Brahmaputra, about 35 km from Guwahati, Sualkuchi is a block of Kamrup District.
 It has large number of cottage industry engaged in handloom, for which it is also known as the "Manchester of Assam".

+Sidheswar Devalaya at Sualkuchi is an ancient Siva temple, built during the time of Ahom King Siva Singha's rule.
+A few images of archeological interest exist at the site.